autumn-skylight/changelog/readme.md

-checkout the changelog for my different projects here
+checkout the changelog for my personail portfolio here